b-crawl/bcrawl/README.md

   - v1.6.1: Sif Muna gives Divine Energy at 0* and book gifts starting at 1*.
   - v1.6.1: Okawaru and Trog no longer give needles as gifts.
   - v1.10.1: Nemelex's Degeneration card reduces enemy HP at high power.
+  - v1.11.5: Kikubaaqudgha prevents miscasts from any spell including Necromancy, not just from pure Necromancy spells, and gives full protection at 3* piety.

 #### New Items
   - The 'Ring of Insulation' gives rElec.